Payout Gini: Is Numerai Becoming Winner-Take-All?

 Breaking positive payouts into cohorts shows where NMR actually flows.

-The top-1% share has held steady since round 600.
+The top-1% share has held high since the mid-tournament era.
 Earlier rounds show more volatility because fewer models participated, so one high earner could swing the percentage.
-As hundreds more models entered, cohort shares smoothed out.
-The pattern matches the stake concentration data: the top 10 models hold a significant share of total stake, but that share is not growing.
+As hundreds more models entered, cohort shares smoothed out, but they did not become egalitarian.
+The pattern matches the stake concentration data: a small top cohort holds enough stake that it also absorbs most absolute positive payout.

 Lorenz Curves Across Three Eras